Beckham had to go after celebrity got in the way, Ferguson

 Ferguson also saw off former skipper Keane after the tempestuous Irishman lambasted his team mates on the club's TV channel in 2005.

-"The hardest part of Roy's body is his tongue," Ferguson wrote.
+"The hardest past of Roy's body is his tongue," Ferguson wrote.
 "What I noticed that day as I was arguing with him was his eyes narrowed to black beads.

 "It was frightening to watch.
 And I'm from Glasgow.